Zoology with Marine Biology with Foundation Year

 What about after uni?

-Graduates from this course can enter a wide range of career paths.
+Zoology with Marine Biology graduates can enter a wide range of career paths.
 These include careers related to the wider sciences training such as science communication and publishing, science administration, to marine life conservation and management.
 Other graduates may go on to work in the environmental consultancy industry, marine biotechnology as well as research institutes and government agencies.

 We would encourage you to take a placement year, during which you do not pay tuition fees and the position is often salaried, with a major company linked to a public health laboratory or wildlife trust, or a research organisation such as the Centre for Ecology and Hydrology, MAFF or Central Veterinary Laboratory